 An open bite is a type of malocclusion, or “bad bite,” in which the upper and lower teeth do not overlap properly when the jaw is closed.
 This can leave a gap between the top and bottom rows of teeth, even when the mouth is closed.
 Open bites can be caused by a number of factors, including genetics, thumb sucking, tongue thrusting, and certain medical conditions.

-What is an open bite?
+What is an Open Bite?

 An open bite is a state in which there is not much contact between the anterior or posterior teeth.
-It happens when either of the teeth may have more than 1/2 of gap between them.
+It happens when either of the teeth may have more than 1/2 of the gap between them.
 This is a common malocclusion in individuals of European or South Asian descent.
 According to various estimates, approximately 15% of the population is affected by an open bite.

 Open Bite and Orthodontics

-However, modern Orthodontic treatment options have provided an improved approach by replacing the entire lower set of teeth with retainer and aligning the teeth.
+However, modern Orthodontic treatment options have provided an improved approach by replacing the entire lower set of teeth with a retainer and aligning the teeth.
 And the patients may avoid the problems that may cause them at the time of bite correction.
-The important factor for Inconsistency in the bite may be due to movement of mandibular teeth with occlusion or skeletal deformity.
+The important factor for Inconsistency in the bite may be due to the movement of mandibular teeth with occlusion or skeletal deformity.

-What are the causes of an open bite?
+What are the Causes of an Open Bite?

-Thumb or pacifier sucking can strain the alignment of teeth.
+- Thumb or pacifier sucking can strain the alignment of teeth.

-Tongue thrusting occurs when a person speaks or swallows and pushes their tongue between their upper and lower front teeth.
+- Tongue thrusting occurs when a person speaks or swallows and pushes their tongue between their upper and lower front teeth.